 Course requirements for the MSc are based on the student's previous training and the anticipated needs in the student's area of specialization.
-Minimum requirements are REN R 600 plus ± 12 acceptable for graduate credit of which $\bigstar 6$ must be at the 500 level or above.
-Course work should include at least $\bigstar 3$ in research methods, statistics, and/or experimental design.
+Minimum requirements are REN R 600 plus $\star 12$ acceptable for graduate credit of which $\star 6$ must be at the 500 level or above.
+Course work should include at least $\star 3$ in research methods, statistics, and/or experimental design.
 Courses may be drawn from those listed for the Department of Renewable Resources, and from other departments within the University.
-Students in the MSc program are also expected to participate in the Renewable Resources seminar series each year.

 In addition, candidates for the degree of MSc must prepare an acceptable thesis presenting results of research conducted.
-Candidates will be examined orally on their thesis results by committees formed according to §174 of this Calendar.
+Candidates will be examined orally on their thesis results by committees formed according to \$174 of this Calendar.

-There is no language requirement other than English for the degree of MSc
+There is no language requirement other than English for the degree of MSc.